Centralized stablecoins may be doomed By Cointelegraph - Up News Info

 The idea of issuing a digital alternative to cash is a great motivator for central banks.
 It allows them to gain more control over the transition and processing of cashless transactions, which are currently overseen indirectly through private payment processors and banks.

-Artem Tolkachev is the founder and CEO of Tokenomica.
+Artem Tolkachev is the founder and CEO of BondAppetit and Tokenomica.
 Since 2011, he has been an intellectual property and information technology lawyer and entrepreneur.
 In 2016, Artem founded and headed Deloitte CIS Blockchain Lab.
-As part of that initiative, he led a range of innovative projects involving the implementation of enterprise blockchain solutions, tokenization of real-world assets, tax and legal structuring of security token offerings, development of cryptocurrency, and blockchain legislation.
+As part of that initiative, he led a range of innovative projects involving the implementation of enterprise blockchain solutions, tokenization of real-world assets, tax and legal structuring of security token offerings, and the development of cryptocurrency and blockchain legislation.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.